 "Look at his face!
-He just said inside he looked like that because he wasn't feeling well!"
+He just said he looked like that because he wasn't feeling well!"

-"And I don't care for hugs from friends who don't show up for my birthday as well!"
+"And I don't care for hugs from friends who don't show up for my birthday, either!"
 I said dismissing him.

-"Ok!"
-He said, as he walked towards me.
-"Give me a hug!" he requested while already wrapping his arms around me.
+"OK," he said as he walked toward me.
+"Give me a hug!" he said while already wrapping his arms around me.
 "After all, you never know when you will have the chance to hug me again!"

-That comment made me go back in time, recalling what had happened to him during the previous year when while riding his bicycle, a distracted driver cut in front of him heading towards a parking lot, making him hit the side of the vehicle, flying over it and falling head first on the ground.
+That comment made me recall the previous year when, while riding his bicycle, a distracted driver cut in front of him, making him hit the side of the vehicle, flying over it, and falling head first on the ground.